 If you would rather go more subtle, while adding a wow-factor, you can also simply paint an accent wall, or the space under each step of your stairs, or little corners or handles leading into another space!
 Paint is versatile, and you can’t go wrong with Moroccan Blue!

 Decor Inspired by Morocco

 My current home has light-grey walls with a very soft blue hue, as I am intentionally going for a minimalist palette.

 However, I have added bright blue tones as eye-catchers to various rooms by using bold accessories and designs.
 For example, my sectional has a gorgeous deep-blue throw placed at its base to add functionality for cold nights, and to add dynamic textures to the room.

 Then, during a recent trip to Jerusalem, I came across a shop that had gorgeous hand-made mirrors that were lined with hand-painted tiles.
 I was immediately directed to the mirror due to its deep blue colors, and intricate details.

 While the mirror could stand alone as an eye-catcher, I also came across a four-piece canvas print that complimented the mirror and turned the entire piece into one unified artistic piece.

-Using mirrors and wall art, I did not have to paint my wall, as the various decorative accessories created an accent wall on their own!
+By using mirrors and wall art, I did not have to paint my wall, as the various decorative accessories created an accent wall on their own!

 Use the Mountains for Inspiration

-If your home has Moroccan Blue-inspired decorations, accent pieces, or artwork, snap a picture and share it with us!
+If your home has Moroccan Blue inspired decorations, accent pieces, or art-work, snap a picture and share it with us!
 We would love to feature your work on our blog!